ORGANOMETALLIC CHEMISTRY, MOLECULAR SYMMETRY AND INORGANIC ELECTRONICS - 2022/3

 The learning and teaching strategy is designed to:

-Provide an understanding of the links between inorganic and organic chemistry though the topic of organometallic chemistry and homogeneous catalysis.
+Provide an understanding of the links between inorganic and organic chemistry through the topic of organometallic chemistry and use in homogeneous catalysis.
 Encourage learners to apply their knowledge to solve problems in synthesis and structure elucidation.
-Discuss aspects of inorganic materials chemistry in well-established areas of silicon-based electronics and superconductivity.
+Discuss aspects of inorganic materials chemistry in well-established areas of silicon-based and molecular electronics, and metal-organic frameworks.

 The learning and teaching methods include: